|Adobe Experience Manager (AEM) as a Cloud Service||Click here|

-All digital assets, metadata and content of Microsoft Office and PDF documents are extracted and made searchable.
+All digital assets, metadata, and content of Microsoft® Office and PDF documents are extracted and made searchable.
 Search allows sophisticated filtering on assets and fully respects the proper permissions.
 Metadata is covered in detail in metadata in Digital Asset Management.

 Experience Manager Assets supports multiple ways of organizing content.
-You can organize them in a hierarchical manner using folders or you can organize them in an unordered, ad-hoc manner, using for example tags.
-Users can edit tags in the DAM Asset Editor where sub-assets, renditions, and metadata are displayed.
+You can organize them in a hierarchical manner using folders or you can organize them in an unordered, ad-hoc manner, using, for example, tags.
+Users can edit tags in the DAM Asset Editor where subassets, renditions, and metadata are displayed.

 The most basic way to organize assets is to save these in folders.
-It is analogous to organizing files in folders in our local filesystem.
+It is analogous to organizing files in folders in your local filesystem.
 For more information about how to create and manage folders, see Manage assets.
-How you name files and folders, how you arrange sub-folders, and how you handle the files within these folders can have a significant impact on how those assets are processed.
+How you name files and folders, how you arrange subfolders, and how you handle the files within these folders can have a significant impact on how those assets are processed.
 By using consistent and appropriate file and folder naming strategies, along with good metadata practice, you can make the most of your digital assets repository.

-In most cases, your digital assets repository is always growing.
+Usually, your digital assets repository is always growing.
 Therefore, it is important to formalize metadata use, folder structure, and file naming early in the content creation cycle.

 Use folders only to impose a consistent storage structure for your digital assets.
-This consistency helps your process and manage your assets better.
+This consistency helps your process and manages your assets better.
 For example, assets placed in the following types of folders can help you use appropriate profiles to use for asset processing:

 Create a directory of folders that are not likely to change so that any customization or automation continues to work.
 For example, the assigned processing profiles continue to work.

-If an asset is already published, then you use Experience Manager to move the asset to another folder, and re-publish from its new location, the original published asset location is still available, along with the newly re-published asset.
+If an asset is already published, then you use Experience Manager to move the asset to another folder, and republish from its new location, the original published asset location is still available, along with the newly republished asset.
 The original published asset, however, is lost to Experience Manager and cannot be unpublished.
 Therefore, as a best practice, first unpublish an asset and then move it to a different folder.

 For more information, see the following articles:

-For more information, see manage collections
+For more information, see manage collections.

 A processing profile contains Assets processing commands that apply to assets that get uploaded to pre-defined folders.
 Profiles are used to automate the processing of contents of a folder or freshly uploaded assets.
-You can leverage profiles to organize your assets better.
+You can use profiles to organize your assets better.

 Standardizing metadata usage, file naming, and folder structure ensures that as your pool of digital assets grows, you can apply processing profiles to folders with greater precision and consistency.